Questions and answers

 There exist many misconceptions and half truths about cycling in Malta.

 1. What does BAG stand for?

-Bicycle Advocacy Group is an advocacy group for Maltese commuting cyclists.
+The Bicycle Advocacy Group is an advocacy group for people who use bicycles in Malta.
 The group servers as a platform for cyclists to air their views on cycling improvements, discuss common problems and difficulties.
-The Group also provides training for new cyclists, carries out advocacy work, political lobbying and networking with other organisations.
+The group also provides training for new cyclists, carries out advocacy work, political lobbying and networking with other organisations.